jotyGill/openpyn-nordvpn/README.md

 # OpenPyn
 A python3 script to easily connect to, VPN (OpenVPN) servers hosted by NordVPN.
-Easily the least busy servers (current data from Nordvpn's website) with lowest latency from you.
+Quickly connect to the least busy servers (by grabbing current data from Nordvpn's website) and the ones that have the lowest latency from you.

 ## Features
 * Automatically connect to least busy, low latency servers in a given country.